 Progress being made for gays and lesbians in the workplace, but bisexuals being left behind.

 Employment law in many parts of the world protects employees against discrimination based on their actual or perceived sexual orientation.

-This legal obligation has been enhanced in many workplaces, where companies have implemented robust policies and initiatives to support LGBT employees and raise awareness by heterosexual colleagues of LGBT issues in the workplace.
+This legal obligation has been enhanced in many workplaces, where companies have implemented robust policies and initiatives to support LGBTI employees and raise awareness by heterosexual colleagues of LGBTI issues in the workplace.